-But, to be happy about it?
-That’s rare ...unless you’re a December baby!
+But, there's many things to be happy about December, especially if you’re a December baby!
 The December's birthstones are all about the blues with a gorgeous collection of gems from turquoise to zircon and tanzanite.

 Turquoise is one of the oldest and best-known opaque gemstones, and is also one of the first gemstones to be used in jewelry.

 With its robin’s egg blue hue, turquoise has graced the necks of Egyptian Pharaohs and adorned early Native Americans in their ceremonial dress.

 Back in the day, soldiers would carry turquoise to keep from falling off their horses.
 Children in several cultures were given turquoise charms to protect them from harm, prevent nightmares, and to promote restful sleep.

 Zircon can be colorless and was widely used as a diamond imitation in the early 1900s.
 However, today the most common color on the market is a distinctive greenish blue that’s often called “zircon blue.”

 As for interesting folklore, zircon was said to aid sleep, bring prosperity, and promote honor and wisdom in its owner.
 The affordability of zircon’s vibrant greens, sky blues, and pleasing earth tones contributes to its growing popularity.

 Tanzanite was first discovered in 1969, so it never had a chance to be included in the official birthstone list, which was created in 1912.
 That changed in 2002 when the American Gem Trade Association (AGTA) officially added tanzanite to the traditional list of December birthstones.